GPT-Wizard/gpt-staffing-wizard/README.md

 <br/>

-Say hello to Staffing Spell by GPT Wizard!
-This magical solution will make staffing a breeze.
-Simply provide a project description and let Staffing Spell do the rest.
-It will create the perfect team, identify the importance of each role, and even help you assess for onboarding.
-Say goodbye to manual work and hello to effortless staffing.
-Unleash the power of Staffing Spell today!
+Welcome to Staffing Spell, an AI-powered solution that provides suggestions for team staffing based on a project's description.

-## Requirements ✅
+Staffing Spell is designed to make staffing easier by leveraging the power of GPT-3 API.
+It suggests staffing notes from both a technical and non-technical perspective, identifies the ideal team for the project, highlights the importance of each role, and provides guidance on assessing each role for onboarding.

-- Node JS (Version > 16.x)
+Please note that Staffing Spell is not a replacement for a staffing team.
+It is simply a tool that can help with staffing suggestions and make the process more efficient.

-- OpenAI GPT-3 API Key ([Get one now!](https://platform.openai.com/account/api-keys))
+Unleash the power of Staffing Spell today and enjoy effortless staffing!

 ## Getting Started Guide ⚙️